Abbondanzo/abbondanzo.github.io/README.md

 ### Hi there 👋

 I’m Peter Abbondanzo, and I develop web and mobile applications.
 I'm an alumni of [Northeastern University](http://www.northeastern.edu/) up in Boston, Massachusetts.
 I’ve got a passion for building weird things and drinking lots of coffee.
-I also work for this fantastic company called [HubSpot](https://hubspot.com) over in Cambridge.

 ## Links